joaoamr/VMPSim/README.md

 # VMPSim
-2D Virtual Machine Placement solve tool that leverages the network traffic between clusters
+2D Virtual Machine Placement solve tool that leverages the network traffic flow between VMs nodes.

 This a tool for solvind a 2D Virtual Machine Placent network-aware problem.
 It receives the PMs list with the network topology and VMs with its communication mesh, solve the problem and display two objectives values: